Esri/arcgis-runtime-samples-android/java/viewshed-geoelement/README.md

 # How to use the sample

 Once the scene is done loading, click on a location for the tank to drive to.
-It will automatically turn and drive straight towards the clicked point.
+It will automatically turn and drive straight towards the tapped point.
 The viewshed will automatically move and rotate with the tank.

 # How it works